Raphael-Boichot/Pico-slide-show/README.md

 - A [Waveshare RP2040 Zero (or copy)](https://www.aliexpress.com/item/1005003504006451.html), **with pin header** (or add some);
 - A [DD05CVSA charge-discharge circuit](https://www.aliexpress.com/item/1005005061314325.html).
 This is a very reliable sub board, used on various projects.
 - [Male pin headers](https://www.aliexpress.com/item/4000873858801.html) with 2.54 mm spacing, if necessary, whatever the pin lenght, you will trim them anyway.
-- A [6x6 push button](https://www.aliexpress.com/item/1005003938244847.html), any height.
+- A [6x6 push button, 4 pins](https://www.aliexpress.com/item/1005003938244847.html), any height.
 It can be harvested from any dead electronics, so it is common.
 - 2 [microswitches SS-12D00G](https://www.aliexpress.com/item/1005003938856402.html) to cut the main power.
 - A [503035 500 mA.h Lipo Battery](https://www.aliexpress.com/item/1005006421563695.html).
 It is a quite common size on purpose.